 Palm Springs, California

-Grab your swimsuit and lounge out in the desert of Palm Springs!
+Book cheap domestic flights to California, grab your swimsuit, and lounge out in the desert of Palm Springs!
 Skip the sandy beaches and make a splash in the pool while catching some rays of sunshine.
 If you’re a fitness freak and don’t mind the heat, head to the Indian Canyons to spend the day hiking or biking through the desert.
 If you’re here for the holiday weekend, the annual Memorial Day Flower Drop and Air Festival held at the Palm Springs Air Museum is a fun-filled event to attend.
 The museum hosts the event to honor fallen service men and women by dropping over 3,000 flowers from a fighter jet.
-If you’re planning to go, be sure to get there by 1 pm to catch the Flower Drop.
+If you’re planning to go, be sure to get there by 1 pm to catch the Flower Drop!

 Where are you headed this MDW?
 Leave a comment and let us know!